How Corduroy Regained Its Cool

 Its most unique feature are the raised ribs that run parallel to the selvedge of the cloth.
 The ribs are formed by cutting the threads in one direction, resulting in the rows, or what are better known as 'wales' in the fabric.
 The higher the number of wales, the smoother or less textural the cloth will be.
 Fewer wales give a far more obvious striation in the cloth and generally makes it more lightweight.
 Classic corduroy typically has about 14 wales per inch, whereas needle cord has much finer ribs and is typically around 18 cords per inch.
 This season we have crafted our perennial Newport suit is three tones of needle corduroy (very fine wales) that we think make for both perfect daywear and eveningwear for the beginning of the autumn season.
 Whether you're attending a cocktail party, birthday gig, or just want to elevate your casual sartorial wardrobe, these corduroy suits pack fun and sartorial finesse in equal measure.

-Available in brown, dusty pink, and olive green, these tactile suits can be dressed down with an open shirt or even a fine gauge roll-neck sweater on cooler days, but where we think they really pack a punch is for smarter engagements when you can dress them formally with a tie or bow tie, and a waistcoat for example.
-The three tones are extremely versatile, allowing you to pair with contrasting tones (our pale blue pleated front dress shirt, for example, is an excellent choice with all three).
+Available in brown, navy, dusty pink, and olive green, these tactile suits can be dressed down with an open shirt or even a fine gauge roll-neck sweater on cooler days, but where we think they really pack a punch is for smarter engagements when you can dress them formally with a tie or bow tie, and a waistcoat for example.
+The tones are extremely versatile, allowing you to pair with contrasting tones (our pale blue pleated front dress shirt, for example, is an excellent choice with all three).
 As a more relaxed alternative to velvet, there's no better fabric this season.

 Shop Corduroy